oneloveipfs/ipfsVideoUploader/docs/FAQ.md

 ## 5. How do I delete uploaded content from the service?

 Currently, the uploader does not this functionality yet.
-Please reach out to `techcoderx#7481` on our [Discord server](https://discord.gg/ZWj5NqaBeF) for now.
+Please reach out to `techcoderx#7481` on our [Discord server](https://discord.gg/ZWj5NqaBeF) or [Matrix Room](https://matrix.to/#/#oneloveipfs:privex.io) for now.

 ## 6. What are the maximum upload sizes?